 The Indiana Repertory Theatre staff and Board have been spiritedly reimagining our 2020-2021 Season and curating IRT classic productions that will bring us all joy and hope for the future.
 Your tremendous support and patience have been instrumental as we have researched the best path forward.
-We are thrilled to share with you that we will produce a 6-play virtual season that will open in early December 2020 with the holiday offering This Wonderful Life, and run through June of 2021.
+We are producing a 6-play virtual season that opened in December and will run through June of 2021.
 In partnership with WFYI, each of our productions will be filmed and available to stream.
-Our season is generously supported by OneAmerica Financial Partners, and if we are able to gather in-person in the spring, we will invite patrons for live performances at the IRT in our OneAmerica Mainstage Theatre.
+Our season is generously supported by OneAmerica Financial Partners.

-Our season will celebrate the resiliency of our art and safely accommodate our staff, actors, and patrons.
-It is because of loyal patrons like you that we are able to continue our mission this season, and we hope that you will join us for this new virtual adventure and enjoy the exceptional craftsmanship that you have come to expect from the IRT!
+Our season celebrates the resiliency of our art and safely accommodates our staff, actors, and patrons.
+It is because of loyal patrons like you that we are able to continue our mission this season.
+We hope that you will join us for this virtual adventure and enjoy the exceptional craftsmanship that you have come to expect from the IRT!

 This Wonderful Life